tohidur/dj/base-dj-4.0/02-using-django/02-models-databases/01-models.md

     - Deprecation warning
       `OneToOneField` used to used to automatically become the primary key on the model.
 This is no longer true, although you can manually pass `primary_key` argument.
-Thus it's not possible to have multiple `OneToOneField` on a single model.
+Thus it's now possible to have multiple `OneToOneField` on a single model.

 #### Models across files